secureblue/secureblue.github.io/content/articles/KARGS.md

 # Additional
 {: #additional}

 Sets of additional kargs that can be selectively set alongside the standard kargs detailed above.
-The `set-kargs-hardening` command prompts the user on whether to add the 3 sets of kargs detailed below:
+The `set-kargs-hardening` command prompts the user on whether to add any of the 3 sets of kargs detailed below:

 ## Disable 32-bit processes and syscalls
 {: #32-bit}